 ECE 413 RF DESIGN (3-0-3)(S).
 Design of wireless systems and RF circuits including amplifiers, oscillators, mixers, filters, and matching networks.
 Comparison of semiconductor device type characteristics and applications.
 Use of various analysis, simulation, characterization, and measurement tools for low-noise design, stability analysis, distortion analysis and mitigation, frequency synthesis, and transmission line characterization.
 PREREQ: ECE 300, ECE 310, ECE 350.

 ECE 418 MEMORY AND PLL IC DESIGN (3-0-3)(F).
-Transistor-level design of memory and clock synchronization circuits: DRAM, SRAM, Flash, and ReRAM, design and analysis of Phase-locked Loops (PLLs), Delay-locked Loops (DLLs) and Clock-Data Recovery (CDR) circuits.
+Transistor-level design of memory and clock synchronization circuits: DRAM, SRAM, Flash, and ReRAM, design and analysis of Phase-locked Loops (PLLs), Delay-locked Loops (FHs) and Clock-Data Recovery (CDR) circuits.
 PREREQ: ECE 410.

 ECE 430 DIGITAL HARDWARE DESIGN (3-0-3)(F).
 Advanced topics in digital system design emphasizing the specification and design of complex digital hardware systems.
 Applications include design of synchronous state machines, asynchronous digital systems, and simple digital control circuits using hardware descriptive languages for field programmable gate arrays and complex programmable logic.
 PREREQ: ECE 230 and CS 121.